sahilwep/Dojo-pwn-college/README.md

 ## What is Dojo-Pwn-college ?

-- pwn college is an educational platform for practicing The core cybersecurity Concepts.
+- pwn college is an educational platform for practicing the core cybersecurity Concepts.

-- Dojo are very famous modules for Binary Exploitation.
+- Dojo's are very famous for Binary Exploitation.

 - It was created by `Zardus (Yan Shoshitaishvili)` and `kanak (Connor Nelson)` & supported by Arizona State University USA.